Frequently Asked Questions

 Q: How does SCS differ from a visual and performing arts magnet school?

 A: SCS is not a traditional performing and visual arts school.
 It offers media, communication and design arts experiences for students and develops their creative skill sets.
-We will not offer chorus, band, theater or dance.
+We will not offer chorus, band, dance, etc.